SharePoint 2016 installation step by step...

 Click Next

-1. Select the following on the Feature Selection page:
+Select the following on the Feature Selection page:

-o Reporting Services – SharePoint
+Reporting Services –

-o Reporting Services add-in for SharePoint Products.
+Reporting Services add-in for

-The installation wizard option for installing the add-in is new with the SQL Server 2014 release.
+installing the add-in is new with the SQL Server 2014 release.

-o If you do not already have an instance of SQL Server Database Engine, you could also select Database Engine Services and Management Tools Complete for a complete environment.
+Engine, you could also select Database Engine Services and Management Tools Complete for a complete environment.

 Click Next.

-1. If you see the Installation Rules page.
-Review any warnings or blocking issues.
-Then click Next
+If you see the Installation Rules page.
+Review any warnings or blocking

-2. If you selected the Database Engine services, accept the default instance of MSSQLSERVER on the Instance Configuration page and click Next.
+If you selected the Database Engine services, accept the default

-The Reporting Services SharePoint service architecture is not based on a SQL Server "instance" as was the previous Reporting Services architecture.
+SharePoint service architecture is not based on a SQL Server

-3. Review the Disk Space Requirements page and click Next.
+Review the Disk Space Requirements page and click Next.

 Click Next.

-5. If you selected the Database Engine services, you will see the Database Engine Configuration page, add appropriate accounts to the list of SQL Administrators and click Next.
+If you selected the Database Engine services, you will see the Database

-6. On the Reporting Services Configuration page you should see the Install only option is selected.
-This option installs the report server files, and does not configure the SharePoint environment for Reporting Services.
+selected.
+This option installs the report server files, and does not configure

-When the SQL Server installation is complete, follow the other sections of this topic to configure the SharePoint environment.
-This Includes installing the Reporting Services shared service and creating Reporting Services service applications.
+the other sections of this topic to configure the SharePoint environment.

-1. Help Microsoft improve SQL Server features and services by clicking the check box to send error reports on theError Reporting page.
+clicking the check box to send error reports on theError Reporting page.

 Click Next.